Amsterdam/authorization_django/README.rst

 ================================= =========================================
 ``JWKS``                          (Required) provide a valid JWKSet.
 See RFC 7517 and 7518 for details
                                   For asymmetric EC keys only public components (x and y part) need to be provided.
-                                  Private keys (d part) should NOT be added here The JWKS looks like :
+                                  Private keys (d part) should NOT be added here.
+                                  For symmetric keys the key (k) is the base64 encoded version of the old JWT_SECRET_KEY The alg part then replaces the old JWT_ALGORITHM.

+                                  The JWKS looks like :
                                     {
                                         "keys": [